AmazingMonster/conceptrodon/docs/contents/metafunctions/sequnivore/typical_paste.doc.md

 ## Implementation

-`Sequnivore::TypicalPaste` first reduces the number of parameters via recursion.
-When the number of parameters reaches one of the base cases, the function utilizes partial template specialization to extract variables from packed sequences and place them into the first sequence.
+We will implement `TypicalPaste` using recursion over the total number of packed sequences.

+- **Base Case:** Handle several amounts directly;
+- **Recursive Case:**
+  1. Concatenate several packed sequences from the front directly and place the result into the first sequence;
+  2. Invoke `TypicalPaste` with the newly packed first sequence and the unhandled sequences.

 A simplified version will be as follows: